 Always make sure your customer experience efforts perform well and are worth the resources you invest in them.
-In other words, measuring the RIO (Return Of Investment) of your efforts is crucial.
+In other words, measuring the ROI (Return On Investment) of your efforts is crucial.
 However, estimating the performance of customer experience is one of the hardest challenges faced by companies.
 One good way to collect necessary data is using the Net Promoter Score.
 Here you ask your clients the ultimate question: "Would You recommend this company to a friend or relative?”.
 The most important part is to analyze and understand every kind of data and feedback you collect - it’s the only way to improve!

 As mentioned in our previous blog post, customer service is an important element of customer experience.
 By gathering insights and feedback from the customer service department, your company can improve the experience that the customers are having!
 The best practice is using a helpdesk, which is a professional customer service system - and your business needs it!

 Creating an efficient customer experience strategy is one of the hardest things your company has to deal with.
 When it comes to customer experience there is no such thing as a 'best practice model' that will lead every company to success.
 Every business must work things out on its own by trying different solutions and measure the outcomes.
 Sometimes the process of developing the strategy can be very time consuming, but don’t forget that as long as you listen to your customers and put effort into making improvements, your customer experience will only get better!